ligolang/ligo/src/passes/1-parser/pascaligo/Doc/pascaligo.md

     where `sender` is a key and `backers` is a map.
 If the key is absent in the map, this instruction is a non-operation.

-  - The iterator `map_iter` is similar to `list_iter`: it takes a set and a procedure (or function returning `Unit`) and applies it in turn to all the bindings of the map.
-The type of the iterated procedure/function is expected to be `key * value -> unit`.

-  - The iterator `map_map` is similar to `list_map`: it takes a map and a function and builds a new map by applying the function to all the bindings.
-In particular, this means that the expected return type of the iterated function must be the type of the values in the map.

-  - Another form of complete iteration on maps is performed by loops.
+  - Complete iteration on maps is performed by loops.
 See section "Loops".

 #### Failures